 You may not expect this, but overcast days are perfect for shooting portraits.
 Why?
 Because the clouds block the direct sunlight.

-By diffusing the light, it creates a soft and even exposure.
-As a result, your pictures will often look as if they were taken in a studio.
+By diffusing the light, it creates a soft and even

 The best light for photos during an overcast day is when the sun is still high in the sky.